splunk/addonfactory-workflow-addon-release/README.md

 **Description**

 - This stage does the setup for executing UI tests and reports the results
+- It is possible to parallelize UI tests execution by using pytest markers.
+  To do so, one must specify `ui_marker` parameter in buid-test-release.yml as in [example](https://github.com/splunk/splunk-add-on-for-amazon-web-services/blob/925fd189737507dd91cc5275c59a8b390550411c/.github/workflows/build-test-release.yml#L35).
+  Markers must be created prior and each test case must be marked (check [run-modinput-tests](#run-modinput-tests), and this [PR](https://github.com/splunk/splunk-add-on-for-amazon-web-services/pull/1237))

 **Action used:**
 - No action used